Ashley Vincent: Colchester United

 In March 2009, Vincent joined Colchester United on loan until the end of the 2008–09 season.
 Manager Paul Lambert said that "He's got the enthusiasm and hunger and he'll be a big player for us next season.
 He's got pace, and when you've got that you've always got a chance."
 In May 2009, Lambert signed Vincent to a three-year contract for an undisclosed fee.
-However Lambert left the club after the first game of the season – a 7–1 win over Norwich City – and was replaced by new boss Aidy Boothroyd.
+However, Lambert left the club after the first game of the season – a 7–1 win over Norwich City – and was replaced by new boss Aidy Boothroyd.
 Vincent featured just 21 times in 2009–10, scoring three goals.
-He went on to feature 42 times in 2010–11, scoring a total of five goals.
+He featured 42 times in 2010–11, scoring five goals.

-Vincent missed six weeks at the start of the 2011–12 season with a knee ligament injury.
-In an interview given after his recovery, he admitted that he had feared the injury could have ended his career, and also hinted at a move to a Midlands club in the summer so as to be closer to his family.
+Vincent missed six weeks with a knee ligament injury at the start of the 2011–12 season.
+In an interview given after his recovery, he admitted that he had feared the injury could have ended his career.
+Also, he hinted at a move to a Midlands club in the summer to be closer to his family.
 In December, he was struck down by a hamstring injury, which kept him out of action for several weeks.
 His injuries limited him to just 12 appearances in the campaign, as well as an appearance in the final of the Essex Senior Cup (which ended in a shock defeat to Canvey Island).
 At the end of the season, manager John Ward confirmed that he had played his last game for the club.

 Port Vale

 In July 2012, Vincent signed a one-year deal with League Two side Port Vale.
 He started the 2012–13 season on the wing, opposite Jennison Myrie-Williams, and scored twice in the opening six league games to fire the "Valiants" into second place.
 After claiming goals against Oxford United and Wycombe Wanderers, he was named as League Two Player of the Month in October 2012, but credited his teammates, saying "this award is as much for them as it is for me".

 He went 12 weeks without a goal before he netted twice in a 3–0 victory over AFC Wimbledon at Vale Park on 5 February 2013.
 On 12 March, he picked up an ankle injury that kept him out of action until the last day of the season.
 Vale secured promotion with a third-place finish at the end of the season, with Vincent scoring eight goals in 40 appearances.
-He was offered a new two-year contract, but chose to reject the offer and to search for a new club.
+He was offered a new two-year contract but chose to reject the offer and to search for a new club.